 - Please list all authors of co-authored papers and give full titles of papers and journals.
 There may be a case for considering a publication which has not been submitted to the traditional peer review process before the publication.
 Noting the different nature of publication, of assigning excellence and of peer review in some disciplines, with such a paper please submit an explanation of the review process to which the paper has been subjected.

 - If the paper is co-authored a clear statement should be made of the candidate’s contribution to the research described therein, and the contribution of other authors.

 - A paper “in preparation” or “submitted” will not be considered; however, a paper “in press” for which page proofs are available will be considered.

 Please also review general criteria that apply to all Royal Society Te Apārangi medals and awards.

 Nominations may be made by any person, other than the nominee.
 The Royal Society Te Apārangi’s Academy Executive Committee reserves the right to decline any nomination.

 Nominations must be loaded onto the Medals and Awards web portal.
 Please email the Academy (firstname.lastname@example.org) if you wish to submit a new nomination and you will be provided with a URL to access the web portal.

 Nominations are to include one set of the following:

 - Electronic copy of the single piece of work for which the award should be judged.
-This may be a single paper, a small group of highly connected papers, another form of scholarly output; or evidence clearly demonstrating impact.
-If a nominated paper is co-authored or multi-authored please clearly identify the contribution of the candidate and the contributions of other authors.
+This may be a single book, article, chapter or other paper, another form of scholarly output; or evidence clearly demonstrating impact.
+If a nominated piece of work is co-authored or multi-authored, please clearly identify the contribution of the candidate and the contributions of other authors.

 Publications should include the names of all authors (Initials and Surname) and the full title of the journal in which a paper is published.
 Abbreviations should not be used.